 Global and macroeconomic events have had an overall positive effect on the demand for our products and ancillary services, the margins that we are able to realize on our products and services and our overall profitability.
 Our stock price has responded favorably to these unprecedented circumstances as well.
+Although our profits and the price of our stock have retreated from their all time highs, our profitability and stock price remain well above their pre-pandemic levels.
 While it is not possible to predict with any accuracy future market trends, our business may revert at some point to levels more closely in line with industry activity prior to such events, particularly in the direct-to-consumer business of the Company.
 If that were to occur our profitability and the price of our stock could return to more normalized levels as well.